JPSchloss/UNC-MADS-Deep-Learning/README.md

 # UNC-MADS-Deep-Learning
-Public facing repository fro materials developed by Jonathan Schlosser in delivery of the Deep Learning course as part of the UNC MADS program.
+Public facing repository for materials developed by Jonathan Schlosser in delivery of the Deep Learning course as part of the UNC MADS program.